nakster/CarHireBookingSystem/README.md

   3. import it
 5. Do that to all the projects
 6. Run RMI as java application
+ 1. you have to add the mysql connector which is included in the project
+ 2. right click , properties , build path , libraries , add external jars
 7. Run jersey application on tomcat
   1. Add tomcat 9
 8. Run spring app